 2. Your Credit Card Balances are Increasing

 Hopefully, you either have zero credit card debt, or your balances are at least decreasing.
 Zero debt is, of course, ideal.
 But simply having some credit card debt isn’t necessarily a sign that you’re currently living beyond your means.
-You may be working hard to eliminate the debt, so the trend of your balances is probably a better indicator than simply the presence of debt.
+You may be working hard to eliminate the debt, so the recent trend of your balances is probably a better indicator than simply the presence of debt.

 3. You Don’t Have an Emergency Fund

-Without an emergency fund, you’ll be likely to rack up debt in these types of situations.
+Without an emergency fund, you’ll likely rack up debt in these types of situations.
 You may also risk foreclosure, eviction, having a car repossessed, or the inability to pay your other monthly bills.

 4. You’re Not Saving at Least 10% of Your Income

-At a minimum, you should be saving at least 10% of your take home (after tax) income.
+At a minimum, you should be saving at least 10% of your take-home (after tax) income.
 Really, 15-20% would be more ideal, but 10% is a good place to start.